dotnet/aspire/src/Aspire.Hosting.Valkey/README.md

 # Aspire.Hosting.Valkey library

-Provides extension methods and resource definitions for a .NET Aspire AppHost to configure Cache for Valkey.
+Provides extension methods and resource definitions for a .NET Aspire App Host to configure Cache for Valkey.

 ## Install the package